Jiashuo-Sun/PredictiveModel/README.md

 ### Models and Results:

-I used k-NN, Decision Tree, SVM and Logistic Regression methods to build the models.
+I used k-NN, Decision Tree, SVM and Logistic Regression methods to build the predictive models and run each one on the test set to get the accuracy.

 | Methods | Accuracy |
 | ------- | -------- |